wooksjs/wooksjs/docs/guide/http/routing.md

 # Routing

-Routing is the first step of event processing.
-It's responsible for routing the event context to a proper event handler.
+Routing is the initial step in event processing, responsible for directing the event context to the appropriate event handler.
-Routes can be static or parametric.
-Parameters are parsed from a parametric route and then passed further to a handler.
+Routes can be categorized as static or parametric, with parameters parsed from parametric routes and passed to the handler.

 ::: info
-Wooks uses [@prostojs/router](https://github.com/prostojs/router) for routing.
-Its documentation partly inicluded here for easy access.
+Wooks utilizes [@prostojs/router](https://github.com/prostojs/router) for routing, and its documentation is partially included here for easy reference.
 :::

-The router properly parses URI and finds the handler in the shortest possible time.
+The router effectively parses URIs and quickly identifies the corresponding handler.

 ## Content